folivermm/movie-back-end-main/README.md

 - Copy the URL of the created database.
 - Open the `.env` file you created earlier and replace the value of `DATABASE_URL` with the copied database URL.

-5. **Deploy Backend on Render:**
-- Create a web service and connect the GitHub backend repository.
-- Change commands to: `npm install` and `npm start`.
-- **IMPORTANT:** Add an environmental variable with key `DATABASE_URL` and value as your Elephant SQL URL.
-- Create the web service.

 ### Frontend and Backend Integration
 1. **Frontend Workspace:**
 Open the frontend repository and add the backend repository as a workspace.